How to prepare your freight for unpredictable winter weather

 You can squeak by with subpar breaks in good weather, but winter weather is going to test the limits of any commercial motor vehicle.
 Be sure that you’re servicing your truck, paying special attention to the brakes.
 You don’t want your large truck to skid or jackknife because of maintenance issues.

 Below-zero temperatures make your engine work harder.
 If you push your truck too much, it will quit on you—and often when you’re in the middle of nowhere, miles away from help.

 Know your rig.
 If you sense the truck needs a break, pull over.
 But instead of turning the engine off, allow it to idle.
 Sometimes the cold will prevent the engine from turning over, and then you’ll really be in a pickle!

 8. Slow down

 This one is tough, especially if you’re paid by the mile.
 Driving below the speed limit can feel like you’re cutting into your earnings.
 But guess what?
 A wreck will cut into your time, earnings, and well-being more than slowing down five MPH.

 Take your time and share the road.
 Leave plenty of space between your truck and other drivers.
 Give yourself more stopping distance to prevent wrecks.

 When in doubt, wait it out

 Truck driving is a dangerous job.
-Get home to your family by following these 8 driver safety tips to prepare you for winter weather.
+Get home to your family by following these eight driver safety tips to prepare you for winter weather.
 When in doubt, wait it out; a delivery is never worth your life.

 Want to reduce your wintertime deadhead miles?
 Join the Flock Carrier Network.
-Our network of 10,000+ carriers enjoy full truckloads on their favorite lanes.
+Our network of 10,000+ carriers enjoys full truckloads on their favorite lanes.
 Choose from thousands of shipments every day, enjoying even more flexibility and boosting your earning potential.